 The Council can only become involved in a high hedge dispute when all other avenues have failed and should you wish to pursue a formal high hedge complaint.
 There is a charge for this service.

 - Guidance on how to settle your hedge differences without involving the local authority

 - Visit the High Hedges page on our website

 - On the Planning Portal

-If you wish to know if you have a tree with a TPO you can search our planning database or you can contact the planning information team on email@example.com.
-Copies of TPOs are available and these can either be sent as PDF attachment documents or sent by post for a modest fee.
+If you wish to know if you have a tree with a TPO you can contact the planning information team on email@example.com.
+You can obtain a copy of a TPO which will be emailed to you as a PDF.
+There is a charge for this service.

 In England and Wales the majority of hedgerows are protected under the Hedgerow Regulations 1997.
 These regulations prohibit the removal or wilful destruction of hedgerows that have been assessed as ‘important’ and the presumption is always in favour of protecting and retaining important hedgerows.
 The Wildlife & Countryside Act 1981 also offers protection to wildlife using hedgerows.

 Hedgerows are protected if they are at least 30 years old and meet at least one of the criteria listed in part II of schedule 1 of the regulations.
 The Hedgerow regulations do not apply to garden hedges, even if land on the other side of the hedge meets the above criteria.
 Please see government guidance on Countryside hedgerows: protection and management for further information.